apoluekt/TFA2/doc/01_installation.md

 cd TFA2/
 conda env create -f env.yml  # or env_gpu.yml if you have GPU
 ```
+This will download and install all dependent packages, inpuding TensorFlow.
+Be patient!

 ### Activate `TFA` environment
 ```